iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 0x25         | AllProperties:TestElementAspect | 0x1c      |

-# AllOrAnyExp Using ANY GTE with simple CTE in subquery
+# Using ANY GTE with simple CTE in subquery

 - dataset: AllProperties.bim